dNamiLab/dNami/doc/usage/syntax.rst

    F = {'f' : ' 2.0_wp * [f]_1x ' }

+In the Python layer, users are encouraged to use the ``dn.cst()`` function to ensure consistant floating-point precision across the layers.

 Spatial derivatives
 -------------------

 .. warning::

-    When specifying derivatives, make sure to leave at least one white space after the ']_1x', ']_1y' or ']_1z' notation (this is so that the pseudo-code can be correctly understood and translated).
+    When specifying derivatives, make sure to leave at least one space after the ']_1x', ']_1y' or ']_1z' notation and the next symbol (this is so that the pseudo-code can be correctly understood and translated).
 For example:

    .. figure:: img/deriv_spacing.png
       :width: 60%